-In addition to base salary, we also offer certain equity-based incentive compensation awards to employees, directors or consultants.
-Our stock-based incentive compensation plan, the 2019 One Million Share Incentive Plan, was approved by our Board of Directors on November 20, 2019 and ratified by shareholders on December 20, 2019.
-This plan serve as the primary vehicle by which we offer long-term incentives and rewards to our executive officers and key employees.
-We regard the 2019 stock incentive plan as a key retention tool.
+In addition to base salary, we also offer certain equity-based compensation to employees, directors or consultants.
+Our stock-based compensation plan, the 2019 One Million Share Incentive Plan, was approved by our Board of Directors on November 20, 2019 and ratified by shareholders on December 20, 2019 (the "2019 Plan").
+This plan had served as a primary vehicle by which we offer long-term incentives and rewards to our executive officers and key employees.
+We regard equity-based compensation as a key retention tool.
 Retention serves as an important factor in our determination of the type of award to grant and the number of underlying shares that are granted in connection with that award.

 In March 2020, our Compensation Committee approved the grant of stock awards of an aggregate of 300,000 Class A common shares to three members of our management (100,000 shares per person) under the 2019 One Million Share Incentive Plan.
-One-third of the shares vested on the date of the grant, and one-third of the shares will vest on each of the first and second anniversary of the grant date, respectively.
+One-third of the shares vested on the date of the grant, and one-third of the shares vested on each of the first and second anniversary of the grant date, respectively.

-The Company terminated the 2019 One Million Share Incentive Plan on December 13, 2021 in connection with our December 2021 capital raise and deregistered all common shares that were previously registered pursuant to the Registration Statement on the Form S-8 (File No. 333-236843) and were available for grant under the Plan or subject to awards under the Plan.
+The Company terminated the 2019 One Million Share Incentive Plan on December 13, 2021 in connection with our December 2021 capital raise and deregistered all unissued common shares that were previously registered pursuant to the Registration Statement on the Form S-8 (File No. 333-236843) and were available for grant under the Plan or subject to awards under the Plan.
+Awards granted under the plan were valued at the market price on the date granted and recognized at issuance or over the vesting period, if any, and have been recorded in General and administrative expenses.